An overview of our Integrated Care System

 The ICS is not a statutory body but instead a partnership or ‘coalition of the willing’ that enables integrated working through our three locality Alliances in North East Essex, Ipswich and East Suffolk and West Suffolk, neighbourhood arrangements including Primary Care Networks and Integrated Neighbourhood teams, and, where useful across the whole system or the East of England.

 The full spectrum of partners engaged in the ICS includes:

 - NHS Commissioners – clinical commissioning groups and specialised commissioning

 - NHS Providers – acute, mental health, ambulance and community

 - Local Government – county councils, district and borough councils, town councils, parish councils

 - NHS regulators and other bodies – NHS England, NHS Improvement, Care Quality Commission (CQC), Health Education England

-- Community and voluntary sector – Community Foundations and other funders, infrastructure organisations, hospices and other community or sector specific organisations
+- Voluntary, Community and Social Enterprise sector – Community Foundations and other funders, infrastructure organisations, hospices and other community or sector specific organisations

 - Public Representatives – Healthwatch, patient and carer groups